dorkodu/superpage/README.md

 ### Subfolder support

-Out-of-the box **Superpage** will run in any (sub)folder you place it into … no adjustments to your code are needed.
+Out-of-the box **SuperPage** will run in any (sub)folder you place it into … no adjustments to your code are needed.
 You can freely move your _entry script_ `index.php` around, and the router will automatically adapt itself to work relatively from the current folder's path by mounting all routes onto that __basePath__.

 Say you have a server hosting the domain `www.example.org` using `public_html/` as its document root, with this little _entry script_ `index.php`: